hallambaker/Mathematical-Mesh/Web/Reference/message.md

 ````
 >message pending
+ERROR - The feature has not been implemented
 ````

-Specifying the /json option returns a result of type ResultPending:
+Specifying the /json option returns a result of type Result:

 ````
 >message pending /json
 {
-  "ResultPending": {
+  "Result": {
-    "Success": true,
+    "Success": false,
-    "Messages": []}}
+    "Reason": "The feature has not been implemented"}}
 ````